puppetlabs/packaging/README.md

 builds remotely on internal builders from your local workstation.
 How they
 work:

+0) Run `bundle install` to install the packaging gem and its dependencies.

-1) Run `pl:fetch` to obtain extra data from the build-data repo.
+1) Run `bundle exec pl:fetch` to obtain extra data from the build-data repo.
 The data includes the hostnames of builders to use for packaging.

 2) Create a git bundle of the local workspace and tar it up.

 3) Create a build parameters file.
-The params file includes all the information about the build, including any values overridden with env vars, and the actual task to run, e.g. `rake pl:deb`.
+The params file includes all the information about the build, including any values overridden with env vars, and the actual task to run, e.g. `bundle exec rake pl:deb`.

 4) scp the git bundle and build parameters file to a temporary directory on the builder hostname assigned to that particular package build type.

-5) ssh into the builder, untar the git bundle, clone it, and run `rake package:bootstrap`.
+5) ssh into the builder, untar the git bundle, clone it, and run `bundle install`.

-6) ssh into the builder, cd into the cloned repo, and run `rake pl:build_from_params PARAMS_FILE=/path/to/previously/sent/file`.
+6) ssh into the builder, cd into the cloned repo, and run `bundle exec rake pl:build_from_params PARAMS_FILE=/path/to/previously/sent/file`.

 7) Maintain the ssh connection until the build finishes, and rsync the packages